- 2 packages (10 to 12 ounces each) white baking chips

 - 1 package (12 ounces) M&M's eggs or other egg-shaped candy

-- In a large microwave-safe bowl, melt white chips; stir until smooth.
-Set aside 1/2 cup for decorating.
+- In a large metal bowl over simmering water, melt baking chips; stir until smooth.
+Reserve 1/2 cup melted chips for decorations; keep warm.

 "Made these several years ago when I worked with children.
 Cute and fantastic."